joelcrampton/gtfs-comparison-script/README.md

 - Install dependencies `pip install requirements.txt`

 ## ▶️ Run
-### GitHub actions
+### Manual
 1. Clone the repository `git clone https://github.com/joelcrampton/gtfs-comparison-script.git`
 2. Open a new terminal at [`code/`](https://github.com/joelcrampton/gtfs-comparison-script/tree/main/code)
 3. Copy a directory containing two GTFS datasets into [`data/`](https://github.com/joelcrampton/gtfs-comparison-script/tree/main/data).
 Datasets must be `.zip` files.
-Name this directory after the region it is for
+The directory name must only include; alphanumeric characters, underscores and hyphens
 4. Run the Python script e.g. `python app.py data --info`
     - `data` = the name of the directory containing the two GTFS datasets e.g. `boston`
-    - `--info` = flag to include a table of new/removed trips for each route in the report (optional)
+    - `--info` = flag to include tables of new/removed trips for each route in the report (optional)
-5. The Python script will take anywhere from a few seconds to 10+ minutes to complete depending on the size of the GTFS data
+5. The Python script will take anywhere from a minute to 10+ minutes depending on the size of the GTFS data
 6. A Markdown report will be created in [`output/`](https://github.com/joelcrampton/gtfs-comparison-script/tree/main/output).
 Only routes with new/removed trips will be included.
 Open in any Markdown compatible editor for best results e.g. Google Docs.
 Use the outline to jump between sections quickly
+### GitHub actions
+_Must be a contributor of this repository_
+1. Copy a directory containing two GTFS datasets into [`data/`](https://github.com/joelcrampton/gtfs-comparison-script/tree/main/data).
+Datasets must be `.zip` files.
+The directory name must only include; alphanumeric characters, underscores and hyphens
+2. Run the [ci-manual-run-python-script](https://github.com/joelcrampton/gtfs-comparison-script/actions/workflows/ci-manual-run-python-script.yaml) GitHub action
+    - Select the desired branch
+    - Data = the name of the directory containing the two GTFS datasets e.g. `boston`
+    - Check box to include tables of new/removed trips for each route in the report
+3. The Python script will take anywhere from a minute to 10+ minutes depending on the size of the GTFS data
+4. A Markdown report will be created in [`output/`](https://github.com/joelcrampton/gtfs-comparison-script/tree/main/output).
+Only routes with new/removed trips will be included.
+Open in any Markdown compatible editor for best results e.g. Google Docs.
+Use the outline to jump between sections quickly

+## 📌 Additional information
 - Currently, new/removed trips are determined by `trip_id`.
 If a `trip_id` is in the new GTFS data, but not in the old, then is it considered to be new.
 If a `trip_id` is in the old GTFS data, but not in the new, then is it considered to be removed
 - There are additional ways to determine new/removed trips e.g. `stop_id` sequence, trip duration or departure time.
 These will be investigated in the future...